About The SBA

 Many business associations across Victoria have a special rate or charge collected by Council from tenants/owners and distributed back to the business association for the purposes of marketing and business promotions.

 The Special Rate for Sunshine Town Centre was established in 2013 raising $117,000 per annum and increasing 2% per year.
-Individual property contribution amounts were capped at maximum value of $2,000 for the five year period of 1 July 2013 to 30 June 2018.

 The Sunshine Business Association must adhere to the conditions provided in their funding agreement to ensure that, at all times, they are acting in accordance with the legal requirements for expenditure of the Special Rate Scheme.

 Development and delivery of: